wixtoolset/web/root/src/documents/development/wips/0000-wix-improvement-proposal.html.md

 request with all the other bugs going into a release.
 It is up to you to ensure that you've entered the correct number as the WIP identifier.

 With WIP identifier in hand you can now get started on the WIP.
+First, fork the WiX toolset's
+[`site` Git repository](https://github.com/wixtoolset/site) and clone the `master` branch of your fork.
-First, enlist in the `wixweb` branch of the WiX toolset's Git repository.
-A template WIP file exists in the `root\src\documents\development\wips\` folder called `0000-template-wix-improvement-proposal.html.md`.
+A template WIP file exists in the `root\src\documents\development\wips\` folder named `0000-template-wix-improvement-proposal.html.md`.
 Copy that file, replacing the four zeros with the WIP identifier.
 The remainder of the file name should be the title of the WIP all lowercase with dashes separating the words.
 Finally, the file must end with `.html.md` to be processed correctly.

 ### WIP Metadata